 Inpatient services are covered only if they are determined to be medically necessary and there is no less intensive or more appropriate level of care in lieu of an inpatient hospital stay.
-There is a maximum benefit of 30 days per calendar year for inpatient services.
+Inpatient mental health/ substance abuse treatment is covered at least 80% and for at least 30 days each year.
 If it is determined that a less intensive or more appropriate level of treatment could have been given, no benefits will be payable.
+Eligible expenses will be covered at 70% after deductible for approved visits over plan limit for innetwork services.